Jonpatt92/Rails_Engine/README.md

 * `/items/find?merchant_id=`  *This is the id of the merchant this item belongs to*
 * `/items/find_all?merchant_id=`

+### Business Logic

+* `/items/most_revenue?quantity=x` :: Returns the top x **items** ranked by *total revenue* generated
+* `/items/:item_id/best_day`       :: Returns the **date** with the *most sales* for the *given item* using the *invoice date*.
+                                      If there are multiple days with equal number of sales, it will return the most recent day.

+GET /api/v1/items/:id/best_day returns the date with the most sales for the given item using the invoice date.
+If there are multiple days with equal number of sales, return the most recent day.

 ## Invoices
 ### Standard Endpoints: